sisong/sfpatcher/cmdline_doc.md

       NOTE: sf_diff & sf_patch both needed support ldefA & version>=v1.3.0!
   -as-alignSize
-    set align size for uncompressed file in zip for optimize app run speed, 1 <= alignSize <= 4k, recommended 4,8, DEFAULT -as-8.
+    set align size for uncompressed file in zip for optimize app run speed, 1 <= alignSize <= PageSize, recommended 4,8, DEFAULT -as-8.
-    NOTE: if -ap-1, must 4096%alignSize==0;
+    NOTE: if not -ap-0, must PageSize%alignSize==0;
-  -ap-isPageAlignSoFile
+  -ap-pageAlignSoFile
-    if found uncompressed .so file in the zip, need align it to 4k page?
+    if found uncompressed .so file in the zip, need align it to page size?
       -ap-0      not page-align uncompressed .so files;
+      -ap-4k     page-align uncompressed .so files to 4KB;
-      -ap-1         DEFAULT, page-align uncompressed .so files.
+      -ap-16k    (or -ap-1) DEFAULT, page-align uncompressed .so files to 16KB;
+      -ap-64k    page-align uncompressed .so files to 64KB.
   -q  quiet mode, don't print fileName
   -v  output Version info.
 ```